Malaekahana Beach Campground, Oahu

 The Malaekahana State Recreation Area (Kahuku Section) is located on Oahu's windward coast, between Kahuku and Laie, about 55 yards (50 m) off Kamehameha Highway, directly on the beach (look for the "ENTER" sign along the highway).

-The 37-acre campground (see more photos, view panorama) is surrounded by ironwood trees and has picnic tables, port-a-potties and warm outdoor showers.
-Every campsite also has a fireplace.
+The 37-acre campground (see more photos, view panorama) is surrounded by ironwood trees and has picnic tables, restrooms, a food truck, activity rentals and hot outdoor showers.
+Every campsite also has a fireplace and picnic table.

 Malaekahana Bay is a great spot to go swimming and bodysurfing.
 The waves aren't as big as on the North Shore, but it can still be a lot of fun.
 The beach is a bit busy on weekends, but usually calmer during the week, especially further south.
 But the best area for swimming is the northern part of the bay because the nearshore ocean bottom is sandy here.
 Further south where the beach homes are, there is a coral reef.